jpmckinney/token_action/README.md

 ## Caveats

 * If you change the name of a class, update the `kind` attribute on its tokens to avoid making them unprocessable.
-* Be careful when changing the behavior of a `perform` method, to avoid making tokens unprocessable.
+* Be careful when changing the behavior of a `redeem_token` method, to avoid making tokens unprocessable.

 ## Roadmap